Local Enumeration and Majority Lower Bounds: Introduction

 {\bf{Connection to hypergraph Tur{\'a}n problems.}} Recall that a transversal in a hypergraph is a set of vertices that intersects every hyperedge.
 The recent work \cite{FranklGT22} gives a connection between depth-3 circuits and transversals\footnote{\cite{FranklGT22} results are stated in terms of cliques which are dual to transversals.}.
 Here we find another connection.
 Given $n$, $t$, and $k$, let $R^+(n, t, k)$ be the maximum number of transversals of size $t$ in an $n$-vertex $k$-graph with no transversal of size $t - 1$.
 Since a $k$-graph can be viewed as a monotone $k$-CNF, our algorithm enumerates minimum size transversals and thus gives new upper bounds for $R^+(n, t, k)$.
 Mantel's theorem, which is a special case of Tur{\'a}n's seminal theorem, gives the exact value $R^+(n, n - 2, 2) = n^2/4$, and the Tur{\'a}n problem for 3-graphs can be phrased as showing $R^+(n, n - 3, 3) = (5/9 + o(1))n^3$ (see \cite{MR2866732} for a thorough survey of this and related problems).
 Our technique allows us to derive new bounds for $R^+(n, t, 3)$, where $t = \Theta(n)$.
 Although we currently do not get any useful results for $t = n - o(n)$, we hope that our techniques can be extended to make progress for this regime of parameters.

-{\bf{Enumeration algorithms for CNFs with bounded negations.}} As an additional application of our versatile enumeration techniques, we get the following enumeration algorithm: \begin{theorem} Let $F$ be a CNF of arbitrary width where either each clause contains at most $3$ negative literals or each clause contains at most $3$ positive literals.
-Then, we can enumerate all minimal satisfiable solutions of $F$ in time $O(1.8204^n)$. \end{theorem} As far as we know, no non trivial satisfiability algorithm let alone an enumeration algorithm was previously known for such CNFs.
+{\bf{Enumeration algorithms for CNFs with bounded negations.}} As an additional application of our enumeration techniques, we get the following enumeration algorithm: \begin{theorem} Let $F$ be a CNF of arbitrary width where either each clause contains at most $3$ negative literals or each clause contains at most $3$ positive literals.
+Then, we can enumerate all minimal satisfiable solutions of $F$ in time $O(1.8204^n)$. \end{theorem}